enzingerm/vpy_rest/README.md

 - Then start the application by running `python run.py`

 ## Configuration
 By default, a file called `config.yaml` is expected in the program directory.
 The basic building blocks of the configuration file are unit configuration sections, encoding configuration sections and parameter configuration sections.
 These are described in detail below and then the structure of the complete configuration file is described afterwards.
+A sample configuration file is provided as `config.sample.yaml`.

 ### Unit configuration